-8.11.1 In July 2023 the Strikes (Minimum Service Levels) Act 2023 came into force and gives the Government the power to introduce Regulations to mandate minimum service levels for certain public services e.g. education.
+- 8.11.1 On 6 August 2024 the UK Government announced its intention to repeal this legislation.
+The Employment Rights Bill includes provision to do so.
+The relevant clause is intended to come into force with the Employment Rights Act (thereby repealing the 2023 Act) on that date. - 8.11.2 In July 2023 the Strikes (Minimum Service Levels) Act 2023 came into force and gives the Government the power to introduce Regulations to mandate minimum service levels for certain public services e.g. education.